kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 # Mobility Management ⚙️
 # Power Management 🔋
-# Sense and Object Detection Management 👁️
+# Sense and Object Detection 👁️

 # Overview of our repository 📖